 Shared Hosting for one domain on a cPanel host.
 This should include: email, MySQL database, and if possible, a way to one-click install WordPress.
-Most shared accounts come with what you need and can be had for around $10/month.
+Most shared accounts come with what you need and can be had for around $10/month or less.

 Some places to get started:

 So I need to get these hosting and domain things, does it matter what order, can I do it all in one place?

 Yes, you can do your domain registration and web hosting all in one place but there are some reasons to have them in separate accounts with different providers.
 If something happens to your host and you also have your domain registration with them, you could find yourself unable to access your account, and no way to move your site or access your email – it’s not the kind of thing that happens often, but it does happen, and keeping track of two accounts instead of one can save you if that comes up for your site.
 So if you can, do it separately with different companies.

 Now that you’ve got your domain name registered and have your hosting account, there’s one more step before we can install WordPress.